blogdaren/PHPCreeper/README.md

 named [PHPCreeper-Application](https://github.com/blogdaren/PHPCreeper-Application)
 which is published simultaneously for your development convenience, although this framework is not necessary, we strongly recommend that you use it which will greatly improve your job efficiency.
-Besides, we can certainly write the code which **NOT** depends on the framework, it is also easy to make it.
+Besides, we can also write the code which **NOT** depends on the framework, it is also easy to make it.

-Next let's take an example to show how to capture the `github top 10 repos ranked by stars`：
+Next let's take an example to show how to `capture the weather in Washington in 7 days`：([**See Full Demo Here**](/Docs/FullDemo.md))
 ```php
 <?php
 require "./vendor/autoload.php";